-Our international practice team provides strategic advice and representation in trials for genocide, crimes against humanity, war crimes and/or torture before international and hybrid criminal courts/tribunals as well as in national courts.
+Our team of international criminal law barristers provide strategic advice and representation in trials for genocide, crimes against humanity, war crimes and/or torture before international and hybrid criminal courts/tribunals as well as in national courts.

-Our members also undertake international consultancy work, providing specialist advice to clients and drafting legal submissions/opinions on their behalf.
+Our international criminal law barristers also undertake international consultancy work, providing specialist advice to clients and drafting legal submissions/opinions on their behalf.
 Our members have worked on some major international cases and helped pushed the development of the law with long-lasting effect.